Prashanth-x/Blinkit-Sales-Dasboard/README.md

-# Blinkit-Sales-Dasboard
+# Blinkit-Sales-Dasboard(Interactive Dashboard creation using MS Excel)
+## Project Objective
-This project involves creating an interactive Excel dashboard to analyze Blinkit’s sales data across multiple outlets, product categories, and regions.
-The dashboard provides actionable insights to help optimize sales performance and business decisions.
+The Blinkit Sales Dashboard is an interactive Excel-based analytics tool designed to analyze sales across multiple outlets, product categories, and regions.
+The dashboard visualizes key performance indicators (KPIs) and provides actionable insights for decision-making and sales optimization.